loilo/completarr/README.md

 ## Usage
 To use Completarr, perform the following rather simple steps:

-1. Integrate it into our CLI app:
+1. Integrate it into your CLI app:

    ```javascript
    require('completarr')()

    // Your yargs-related code
    ```
-2. Add install/uninstall hooks to our `package.json` to automatically attach the completion script the user's shell init file:
+2. Add install/uninstall hooks to your `package.json` to automatically attach the completion script the user's shell init file:

    ```json
    {